Express Scripts conspired to overcharge pharmacies, class action says

 In a complaint filed Thursday in federal court in Milwaukee, Wisconsin, four retail pharmacies said that a three-year collaboration agreement announced in 2019 between Express Scripts and Prime Therapeutics was in fact a pretext for fixing reimbursement rates and fees, with no benefit for customers.

+"We are committed to reimbursing network pharmacies fairly and will vigorously defend ourselves against the baseless allegations in this complaint," Express Scripts said in a statement.

-Express Scripts and Prime Therapeutics, which is not named as a defendant in the case, did not immediately respond to requests for comment.
+Prime Therapeutics, which is not named as a defendant in the case, did not immediately respond to a request for comment.

 Express Scripts had the second largest market share of U.S. pharmacy benefit managers (PBMs) in 2022, while Prime Therapeutics had the fifth largest, according to a March report from Drug Channels Institute, a drug industry research organization.